 Process 3A applies where Scottish Water undertakes the connection to the mains/trunk main/service reservoir accompanied by one or more individual premises water connections (a “Part 1” Water Connection) and associated meter installation(s)

-This Process may be preceded by a feasibility enquiry of Scottish Water by the Licensed Provider or the Developer (see Process 14).
 The Licensed Provider will be requested to confirm certain details relating to any associated sewerage connections or planned sewerage connections using the relevant forms in order to clarify the arrangements for the disposal of water from the site.
 The activities related to the connection such as relevant inspections and the connection will attract a charge as appropriate and as specified in the Wholesale Charges Scheme.
 Scottish Water invoices the Licensed Provider in accordance with the amount specified in the connection offer and the Licensed Provider pays any invoice properly due.

 At any time during the process where a query is raised by Scottish Water deemed by a Licensed Provider to be of a technical nature, Scottish Water may liaise directly with the customer or their representatives.
 To allow Scottish Water to make customer contact, one of the following steps should be taken: